 Introduction of mathematical foundations with applications for decision-making in business, economics, finance, business statistics, and operations management.
 Focus is on mathematical concepts, including functions and their graphs, systems of equations and inequalities, linear programming, mathematics of finance, and basic probability and statistics.

-Prerequisite: successful completion of the Math Assessment or BUSB 095.
+Prerequisite: successful completion of the Math Readiness Evaluation or ALEKS PPL (Placement, Preparation, and Learning Assessment).

 Overview of organizational behavior and theory.
 Focus is on the behavior of individuals and groups within organizations.
 The study of organizational decision-making, organizational design, culture, leadership, power and politics, and management of change.
 Ethics, diversity, and globalization are integrated throughout the course.